llm-bible/llm-bible.github.io/_publications/kamahi2024counterfactuals.markdown

 ---
 layout: publication
-title: Counterfactuals As a Means for Evaluating Faithfulness of Attribution Methods in Autoregressive Language Models
+title: Counterfactuals As A Means For Evaluating Faithfulness Of Attribution Methods In Autoregressive Language Models
 authors: Kamahi Sepehr, Yaghoobzadeh Yadollah
 conference: "Arxiv"
 year: 2024